wordofwarning/wordofwarning.org/current/2018-autumnwinter/makishi/index.md

 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information
-Age advisory: *TBC* (parental/guardian discretion).
-With no interval, the show lasts approximately 90 minutes.
-Features a combination of spoken text, composed sound + film.
+Age advisory: ***TBC*** (parental/guardian discretion).
+With no interval, the show lasts approximately ***1 hour***.
+Features a combination of ***spoken text, music + film***.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
-In 1956, there was a popular uprising against the USSR in Hungary.
-The battle was fought primarily from the Corvin Cinema, and the uprising lead to one of the largest refugee crises of the twentieth century.
-In a live commentary screening of a 1956 comedy about football, scheduled to premiere at the Corvin Cinema the week of the uprising, Deborah Pearson unlocks a surprisingly personal story.

-Using the film as material, Pearson creates a live documentary onstage.
-Her words form a counterpoint to the movie, fusing the political, the historical and the achingly personal.
-Riveting, haunting and ultimately inspiring, this is a show for lovers of cinema, and for anyone who has stared at pictures of their ancestors a little too long.
+Part ritual; part prayer; part rowdy revivalist rally, *The Comforter* is a rite of passage that reclaims spirituality and proposes a new perspective on church.
+Exchanging psalms and sacrament for 80s/90s pop culture, it draws inspiration from *Twin Peaks* and Ingmar Bergman, and throws a kiss to George Michael.

+*The Comforter* follows the powerfully moving and absurdly humorous *Vesper Time* ("a gorgeous hymn… for fearlessness, truth and love" — Exeunt): together they make up the first two of a three-show series about the Holy Trinity — *The Comforter* is the Holy Ghost of the trio, and asks the question: ‘What am I unwilling to feel?’

+Join Stacy to explore — through meditation, ritual, and disco — what it means to be fully alive and fully human.

 #### Who is she
-A live artist and playwright, Deborah Pearson's work has toured to four continents and fifteen countries, and has been translated into five languages; she recently published *The Future Show* with Oberon books.
-A founding co-director of UK artist collective Forest Fringe, Deborah has won awards for both her solo practice and her work with Forest Fringe — including three Herald angels, a Scotsman Fringe First, a Peter Brooke Empty Space Award, and the Total Theatre Award for Significant Contribution.

-An associate artist with Volcano in Canada, she was a resident artist for two years at Somerset House Studios with Caroline Williams and is now an associate artist at Somerset House Studios with Forest Fringe.
+A multi-award winning artist who has been making work for 30 years.

 #### What people have said about *HHH*
 >*The show’s poignant humanity, its bittersweet reflections on the relentlessness of time and its potent blend of uplifting possibility and heartrending pathos make for an enchanting 90 minutes.*<br><a href="http://www.thefixmagazine.com/index/history-history-history" target="_blank">★★★★★ The Fix Magazine</a><br>*A roving and inventive presentation.*<br><a href="http://www.bfi.org.uk/news-opinion/sight-sound-magazine/comment/festivals/flatpack-festival-birmingham-2017-nature-aquatic" target="_blank">Sight and Sound Magazine</a>